Canto (Charles Lloyd album)

-Canto is an album by the jazz saxophonist Charles Lloyd, recorded in December 1996 with Bobo Stenson, Anders Jormin and Billy Hart.
+Canto is an album by jazz saxophonist Charles Lloyd, recorded in December 1996 and released on ECM the following year.
+The quartet features rhythm section Bobo Stenson, Anders Jormin and Billy Hart.

 Reception

 The AllMusic review by Thom Jurek stated that "Canto is the song of a master who employs all of his tools in the creation of a work of art".

 The All About Jazz review by Alex Henderson stated: "Lloyd, like Trane, has always been very spiritual, and there's no way getting around the fact that spirituality is a crucial part of Canto.
-The rewarding post-bop session has a meditative quality, and Lloyd's modal improvisations draw heavily on Middle Eastern and Asian spiritual music... [a] strong addition to Lloyd's catalogue".
+The rewarding post-bop session has a meditative quality, and Lloyd's modal improvisations draw heavily on Middle Eastern and Asian spiritual music... [a] strong addition to Lloyd's catalogue."